mcauduro/retail/lab1/instructions/lab1.md

    ![Create Streams](images/create_streams.png)

 3. Click 'Create Kinesis Streams'.
-This will take a few 10 seconds after which, the Kinesis Data Stream should have been created.
+This will take around 10 to 15 seconds after which, the Kinesis Data Stream should have been created.
 You should see a success message like this:

    ![Stream Creation Success](images/data_stream_created.png)